 Krabi is a province located on the mainland of southern Thailand, facing west into the Andaman Sea.
 It’s a popular stop-off for backpackers traversing between the islands in the Andaman, like Koh Phi Phi and Koh Lanta, and the islands in the Gulf of Thailand to the east, such as Koh Tao and Koh Phangan.

-We sojourned in Krabi en route from Koh Phi Phi to Koh Phangan for a three-night interlude during our travel career gap.
+We sojourned in Krabi en route from Koh Phi Phi to Koh Phangan for a three-night interlude during our travel career break.
 We chose to station ourselves at Ao Nang Beach, a popular, pretty coastal spot that makes a great base for exploring the region.

 While many of the tours and activities from Ao Nang focus on other nearby beaches and small islands, we were pleased to find some great options for inland exploration too.

 The national parks in the southern Thai mainland are awash with lush vegetation and rocky hills that sprout from the ground like great islands in the green wilderness.
 Dragon Crest Mountain, also known as Khao Ngon Nak or Hang Nak, is one of the best vantage points for witnessing this scenery, and an enjoyable hiking trail.